awsdocs/aws-amplify-console-user-guide/doc_source/to-set-up-automatic-subdomains-for-a-Route-53-custom-domain.md

 1. Select the **Sub\-domain auto\-detection** check box on the bottom left side\.

+**Note**
-Note: This feature is only available for root domains (i.e. **example.com**).
-You will not see this check box if your domain is already a subdomain like **dev\.exampledomain\.com**.
+This feature is available only for root domains, for example, **exampledomain\.com**\.
+The Amplify console doesn't display this check box if your domain is already a subdomain, such as ** dev\.exampledomain\.com**\.

 ## Web previews with subdomains<a name="web-previews-on-subdomains"></a>

-After you enable **Sub\-domain auto\-detection** using the preceding procedures, your app’s pull request web previews will also be accessible with automatically created subdomains\.
+After you enable **Sub\-domain auto\-detection** using the preceding instructions, your app’s pull request web previews will also be accessible with automatically created subdomains\.
 When a pull request is closed, the associated branch and subdomain are automatically deleted\.
 For more information on setting up web previews for pull requests, see [Web previews](pr-previews.md)\.